scanpay/node-scanpay/README.md

 ## Installation

 This package works with Node.js >= 6.6.
-Install the package with [npm](https://www.npmjs.com/package/scanpay):
+You can install the package with [npm](https://www.npmjs.com/package/scanpay):

 ```bash
 npm install scanpay --save
 ```
-and include it in your project.
+You can then include it in your project with:

 ```js
 const scanpay = require('scanpay')('API key');